MrDoe/ClickSphere_API/ReadMe.md

 # ClickViews API

-This is the readme file for the ClickViews API application.

 ## Description

 ClickViews API is a middleware application that acts as a bridge between the ClickViews database and other applications.
 It is developed using .NET 8 and provides a RESTful interface for querying the database.
 This API enables seamless integration and interaction with the ClickViews database, allowing authenticated users to retrieve data and perform various operations.
+Please note that this API is not feature complete and still in development.

 ## Installation